KrisHHFI/KrisHHFI/README.md

 ### About me

-• Haaga-Helia Graduate 🏫 <br />
 • Software Developer 💻 <br />
-• Focusing on learning new skills
+• Focusing on a new project

 <br />